renisac/O365-Management-and-Log-Scripts/README.md

 Splunk provides an add on that will ingest the data for your tenant (from the Management API).
 The add on is available from the the [Splunk base](https://splunkbase.splunk.com/app/4055/) site.
 Depending on usage, user counts, and audited events, you can expect ~1 GB/day per 10,000 users.

 ### Message Trace logs

-Message trace logs appear to only be available by
+    Content to be contributed here.

+## Scripts for Log Processing

+A variety of community-developed scripts are provided, supporting log query and retrieval for specific investigative actions.
+View the [scripts](scripts) directory

 ---
+---

+### Footnotes

-<sup>1</sup>: Requires a license for each user that is being logged.
+<a name="footnote1">1</a>: Requires a license for each user that is being logged.
 OCAS/MCAS supports scoped deployments now based on Azure AD group.

-<sup>2</sup>: Local scripting & infrastructure development, operations, and maintenance required.
+<a name="footnote2">2</a>: Local scripting & infrastructure development, operations, and maintenance required.

-<sup>3</sup>: Official statement (July 2018) from Microsoft about the Activities API (AKA: Magic Unicorn Tool):
+<a name="footnote3">3</a>: Official statement (July 2018) from Microsoft about the Activities API (AKA: Magic Unicorn Tool):
 > Microsoft has always discouraged the use of undocumented APIs, as it can lead to incorrect assumptions, poor user experience or broken functionality.
 In this case, the particular Outlook Mail REST API referenced and underlying telemetry was built to support service to service communication and does not guarantee the type of complete and accurate activities data that would be necessary to support security investigation scenarios.
 Following feedback, we are disabling this API.